And the shame would leave a permanent scar

 Musician #1: No, mate, no money does not rock.

-Young Justice plays with this trope.
+- Young Justice (2010) plays with this trope.
 One episode involves a guy who sells pirated DVDs and video games, and Blue Beetle mentions that he will be arrested for it offscreen.
-While his piracy is depicted as a bad thing, it's also made out to be small potatoes compared to his status as a Domestic Abuser.
+While his piracy is depicted as a bad thing, Blue Beetle only got involved in the incident because he thought the guy was involved in something much worse, he barely even cared about the pirated merchandise, and it's made out to be small potatoes compared to his status as a Domestic Abuser.

 - Adventure Time treats this trope as seriously as they do everything else.
 Finn and Jake are in the habit of hosting movie nights for their friends, but when the FBI warning about unauthorized public performance is pointed out to them, they react in horror and refuse to show any more movies, because they can't get permission and heroes don't break the law.
 The main reason they can't get permission in the first place is that they just so happen to live on a post-apocalyptic Earth, several thousand years after the civilization that made those movies (and the FBI warnings) was destroyed, and they've been finding the tapes in the rubble of old cities.

 - Robotboy did a weird take on this: in one episode, Gus used Robotboy to pirate an unreleased video game, which messed with the poor robot's brain and caused him to hallucinate that he was a character in the game and surrounded by hostile aliens.
 Not having learned his lesson after the initial few outbursts, a later scene had Tommy getting a call from Gus and refusing to let him use Robotboy to pirate another game.

 - Like the Nintendo example above, Taiwan's Government Information Office and National Anti-Counterfeiting Committee have been reported to have once held a public event where a steamroller crushed counterfeit video cassettes lying in the streets.